Gameplay

 Executor’s Sword casts instantly, making it extremely effective on counters with short telegraphs.
 The spell has a shorter range, though you can run the Excellent Mobility tripod to increase its range.

 Most paladins opt to run both counters, though once you are familiar with a raid, you can opt to drop one for an additional utility skill (often Holy Area).
-In fights with extremely telegraphed counters, like Brelshaza, it’s recommended to drop Executor’s; You can elect to drop Holy Sword instead for fights with short counters, less stagger, or that require weak point.
+In fights with extremely telegraphed counters, like Brelshaza, it’s recommended to drop Executor’s.

 Identity